fawzy-911/Sprouts-AI-Powered-Plant-Care-Application/README.md

 ## Supervisors and Consultants
 **Supervisors:** Dr. Ahmed Rafat, E. Abdelrahman Fathy.
 **Agricultural Consultant:** Dr. Soha Sabry (Plant Pathology Department, Faculty of Agriculture, Zagazig University).

+## Future Work
+​**Feature Enhancements:​**
+Expanding the AI model to recognize more plant diseases.​ Adding community features for user interaction and support.​

+**Research and Development:​**
+Exploring advanced AI techniques for even higher accuracy.​ Continuous improvement of the user interface and user experience.​

+**New Collaborations:​**
+Partnering with agricultural experts and institutions for further validation and enhancement.​

+​

+​